Szybet/WatchySourcingHub/README.md

 </p>

 # Why?...
 A few thousand people ordered on crowdfund and now their shippind date is shifting and shifting again and again.
 On mouser 1.5k people are waiting.
 Pi hut doesn't ship anywhere really ( Like couldn't you just don't ship the battery, we could buy it locally... ).
 Obviously I don't blame anyone.
 I understand the problems with supply chains in the recent years.
-But it's bad as you see to get it.
-That's why i ~~harrased ;)~~ asked all sellers of this clone for half a month to release the schematics, until I found the original creator.
-Is it moral to use this clone?
-To my quick google search, yes until the schematic is shared + taking in mind all the issues in actually getting the original watchy...
+But the situation is and was bad, just bad.

 This statement was true in october 2023 and is still true in january 2024🥴

 I wasn't able to get a original watchy as I was hunting for it from 2021 so...

 **That was a light version of this whole situation.
-[Here](https://szybet.github.io/WatchySourcingHub/SQFMI-scammer/Watchy%20-%20Text%20Channels%20-%20general%20[804832183516266498]%20(after%202024-05-11).html) is a whole conversation about it.
-Let's say it loud, SQFMI is a scammer.**
+[Here](https://szybet.github.io/WatchySourcingHub/SQFMI-scammer/Watchy%20-%20Text%20Channels%20-%20general%20[804832183516266498]%20(after%202024-05-11).html) is a whole conversation about it.** He is not a scammer because he didn't run away with the money and after 2 years he cleared up the situation a bit, but the pain remains.

 **The rest of the repo describes the aliexpress watchy, but I quess they are the same**